risk-first/website/Map-And-Territory-Risk.md

 ![Audience Feature Risks, as manifested in the Internal Model](images/generated/risks/map-and-territory/map_and_territory_table_2.png)

-Communication allows us to _share_ information between [Internal Models](Glossary#internal-model) with a whole audience of people, and the [Communication Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) sections covered the difficulties inherent in aligning [Internal Models](Glossary#internal-model) so that they cooperate.
+Communication allows us to _share_ information between [Internal Models](Glossary#internal-model) with a whole audience of people.
+The [Communication Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) sections covered the difficulties inherent in aligning [Internal Models](Glossary#internal-model) so that they cooperate.

 ![Relative popularity of "Machine Learning" and "Big Data" as search terms on [Google Trends](https://trends.google.com), 2011-2018 ](images/google-trends.png)

 But how does [Map and Territory Risk](Map-And-Territory-Risk) apply across a population of [Internal Models](Glossary#internal-model)?
-Can we track the rise-and-fall of _ideas_ much as we can track stock prices.
+Can we track the rise-and-fall of _ideas_ like we track stock prices?
 In effect, this is what [Google Trends](https://trends.google.com) does.
 In the chart above, we can see the relative popularity of two search terms over time.
-This is probably as good an indicator as any of the audience for an abstraction at any point in time.
+This is probably as good an indicator as any of the changing popularity of an abstraction within an audience.

 ### Example: Map And Territory Risk Drives The Hype Cycle